bmanica/myst_proyecto_eq2/README.md

 ## Description
-*Insert here a brief description of the project, including, purpose, technologies used and context where it was created.*

 **Fundamental Analysis Final project**
 *The porpouse of the proyect is to build an intraday trading system for the forex pair: USD/MXN.*
 *This system is based on the result of an economic indicator from the US Econony, the Unemployment rate, which is published during the first week of each month.*